 - Storage: 7 GB Available Space

-Take a look at your device’s specifications and double-check whether your PC has adequate hardware to run V Rising.
-If it does, then the problem is certainly in the title and not the device you’re playing on.
+Look at your device’s specifications and double-check whether your PC has adequate hardware to run V Rising.
+If it does, the problem is undoubtedly in the title and not the device you’re playing on.

 Troubleshoot the Issue With the Command Prompt

-The Command Prompt in Windows 10 can help you avoid some of the pertinent V Rising performance issues.
-This is especially true when you’re playing the title online and you’re noticing a lot of stutter and freezes.
-We’re going to use the Command Prompt utility to run a number of different commands and refresh your IP address.
+We will use the Command Prompt utility to run several different commands and refresh your IP address.
 Doing so will help you have a smoother connection and have better luck playing the title online.

-Follow the steps outlined below, therefore, to learn one of the most effective functions of the Command Prompt and avoid V Rising freezing for days on end.
+Therefore, follow the steps outlined below to learn one of the most effective functions of the Command Prompt and avoid V Rising freezing for days on end.

 - The first step is to open the Command Prompt on your Windows PC.
-Use the Windows Start menu or the Taskbar area if you have the app pinned there to get this done.
+Use the Windows Start menu or the Taskbar area to get this done if you have the app pinned there.
 In addition, make sure you run the app as an administrator for the best results.

 3. Right after that, we’re going to input another command.
-This time, we’ll be registering a new DNS instead of clearing it.
+This time, we’ll register a new DNS instead of clearing it.
 Use the following and enter it into your Command Prompt.
 The process can take a while, so do sit tight.
-We’ll also be creating a perceivable report and it’ll pop up in the “Event Viewer” menu after 15 minutes or so.
+We’ll also create a perceivable report, which’ll pop up in the “Event Viewer” menu after 15 minutes or so.

 4. The next step is to renew your DNS.
 Use the following command to go through with it painlessly.

-That’s about it for learning how to utilize the Command Prompt for the sake of resolving related V Rising bugs, crashes, and issues.
-There’s just one more thing left to try if you’re looking to take your performance even further.
+That’s about it for learning how to utilize the Command Prompt to resolve related V Rising bugs, crashes, and issues.
+If you want to take your performance even further, there’s just one more thing left to try.

-Steam Overlay enables players to use the platform’s various community-centric features while inside any game.
-It lets you take a quick glance at your friends, their activity, the latest and ongoing news highlights chiefly, and, of course, the achievements section of your player profile.
-It’s a fairly decent utility, but it’s known to cause performance issues in various games, and V Rising is just no exception.
+Steam Overlay enables players to use the platform’s various community-centric features inside any game.
+It’s a reasonably decent utility, but it’s known to cause performance issues in various games, and V Rising is no exception.

 That is why we need to try disabling the Steam Overlay feature and confirm the cause of this troubling error prompt.
-The strategy at hand may not work for some of you out there, but it’s definitely worth a shot.
+The strategy may not work for some of you, but it’s worth a shot.
+Here’s how: